Saturday, February 5, 2022

 Challenging Gender Roles: The Asexual Scholar Hypatia, Suda Y.166

+This is the way Hypatia was, eloquent in speech and classy in her actions, and the whole city adored her—even worshipped her.
 The city’s political leaders often visited her in class—something that also happened in Athens.
 For even if it weren’t true anymore, the name “philosophy” [“love of wisdom”] still seems important and revered among those who serve the state.

 It happened that her rival Cyril, the Bishop of the Christian religion, once was passing by Hypatia’s home, saw a crowd of people excitedly gathering outside of her front door, some coming, some going, some just standing around.
 He asked whose house it was and what the crowd was doing there, and one of his lackeys told him that it was Hypatia’s house, and she was giving a lecture.
 Insane with jealousy, Cyril plotted to kill her as soon as possible and in the most unholy way possible.
 When she went out in public again (as she was accustomed to), a bunch of savage people, who feared neither gods nor men, savagely attacked the philosopher, perpetrating the greatest crime against their country.
-The Emperor would have been furious, if Aedesius [his friend] hadn’t been offered a bribe.
+The Emperor would have been furious, if his friend Aedesius hadn’t been offered a bribe.
 He pardoned the perpetrators, but the fault fell on his own head and his offspring.
 His offspring paid the ultimate penalty for it.

 The Suda is a literary encyclopedia created in the 10th century CE by an anonymous Byzantine scholar.